General-Meow/learning-es/README.md

 - So if I did a query where name = "Paul" and age >= 20, both documents will be returned because both have "Paul" and both have ages above 20
 - To fix the above, you need to use the `nested` data type.
 If you use an array of objects, think `nested`
 - Another difference between Objects and Nested is that nested documents will be indexed seperatly, meaning that if you have 2 nested object, 3 documents will be saved, 2 nested and 1 outer document that holds it all
+  - these nested objects are hidden and you won't be able to access them directly unless you use the `nested` query
+  - nested objects have a performance impact so use them wisely
+  - more storage space is also used
+  - there is a limit of 10k nested objects per document across all of its fields but this can be configured using `index.mapping.nested_objects.limit`
+  - there is another limit of 50 different fields on an index that can be nested. again can be configured using `index.mapping.nested_fields.limit`

 #### Field configuration property parameters